AbsaOSS/cobrix/README.md

       .otherwise($"STATIC_DETAILS.TAXPAYER.TAXPAYER_NUM").cast(StringType).as("TAXPAYER"))
 ```

-The sesulting table looks like this:
+The resulting table looks like this:
 ```
 dfCompanies.show(10, truncate = false)
 +----------+-------------+-------------------------+--------+